-As 2019 came to a close, we completed a review of the year’s outcomes and are proud to report on our exceptional results and positive trends that will guide us going forward.
+As the year came to a close, we completed a review of 2019 outcomes and are proud to report on our exceptional results and positive trends that will guide us going forward.

 We’re glad to report these promising outcomes as we head toward the new year, and we’re eager to continue providing evidence-based eating disorder treatment to a wide population of patients throughout 2020 and beyond.